-Introduction to Cosmetology
+COSM 110 6.0 Units Introduction to Cosmetology

 Course Advisory: SCC minimum English standard.
 To acquaint students with cosmetology career opportunities and the industry options available.
 A survey of the concepts and processes utilized in the beauty industry.
-NOTE: Students are required to purchase a materials card from the SCC Bookstore.
-The cost of the materials card and start-up materials varies.
-For current costs, please refer to the Schedule of Classes for each semester.
+NOTE: All students enrolling in COSM 110 must pay a Material's Fee with enrollment fees to the Admissions and Records office at the time of registration.
+The cost of the materials fee and start-up materials varies.
 Five hours lecture, twenty hours activities.
 (6-week course).